About the Alaska Landmine

 Vikram “Choppi” Chopra

 Vikram assists Jeff with media projects that the rest of Team Landmine refuses to touch.
 Choppi’s interests include photography, design, and falconry.
-He studied at University of Delhi and currently resides in Jaipur, Rajasthan.
+He studied at University of Delhi and currently resides with his wife and daughter in Jaipur, Rajasthan.
+Choppi is the 2021 recipient of the Rajasthan Bureau of Culture and Industry’s Young Leaders of Excellence Award for his work photographing cobalt mines.